Māori | English

 Te Wāhanga was established in the 1970s

 NZCER was established in 1934, but it was not until the 1970s that a dedicated Māori research unit was created.

 The unit was initially called Te Wāhanga Māori or NZCER’s Māori Unit.
 For a time it became Te Wāhanga Kaupapa Māori.
 Since 2011, it has been known as Te Wāhanga.

 Dr Richard Benton was the founder and lead of the unit.
 From 1973, he led a small team of permanent staff and partnered with fieldworkers and research interns.

 Te Wāhanga did a linguistic census of Māori households in the 1970s

-In 1973 Dr Benton began ‘a comprehensive general survey of language use’, which became known as a linguistic census.
+In 1973 Dr Benton began ‘a comprehensive general survey of language use’, which became known as a the Benton Report.
 Over the next five years, the team visited 6,450 Māori households in the North Island.

 The five aims of the census were to: